phyrrus9/AIES/README.md

-    I do not remember what files to what, I will go through them eventually and update this with their functions.
+    I do not remember what files do what, I will go through them eventually and update this with their functions.